-Delivering projects using various forms of Public Private Partnerships (PPPs) is now practised globally and they are used for various of reasons, ranging from constraints on public sector funds to the desire to harness private sector innovations and management expertise.
-This paper focuses on the case of a specific and novel infrastructure project that was procured under the principles of PPP in the United Kingdom, a country familiar with both novel projects and the use of PPPs.
+Delivering projects using various forms of Public Private Partnerships (PPPs) is now commonly practiced globally.
+Various arguments for their use are made, ranging from constraints on public sector funds to the desire to harness private sector innovations and management expertise.
+This paper takes the unique perspective of focus on the marketing and bidding strategies of both the winning and losing players from the private sector.
+It is set in the case of a single and atypical infrastructure project that was procured under the principles of PPP in the United Kingdom, a country familiar with both infrastructure projects and the use of PPPs.
+The first research question raised is how do such private sector players approach such PPP opportunities?

-A PPP project is initiated through a mainly open market transaction, but the bespoke nature of projects is that each project effectively creates its own micro-market at the level of the exchange.
+As a PPP project is instigated by agencies of the State a PPP project is typically initiated through an open market transaction, but the bespoke nature of projects is that each project opportunity effectively then goes on to create its own micro monopsonic/monopolistic market at the level of the exchange.
 This happens once the project client (Public) initially advertises, then courts, and finally selects a contractor (Private) to deliver for it (through the Partnership) whatever it is that the client specifies.
 Thus, the PPP markets are cleared when potential buyers of the rights to deliver projects are matched with sellers of project opportunities.
-Whilst economists from Adam Smith (1776) onwards have recognized the importance of markets, it was the work of Coase (1988) that initially identified the reality of the costs of operating these markets and the academic investigation of this has blossomed since the development of Transaction Cost Economics (TCE) (Williamson, 1975, 1979).
-This body of work has been fundamental to the understanding of the market for projects as it has shed much light on key stages of the project life cycle and how projects pass the critical boundary of being contracted to a party to deliver the project.
+Whilst economists from Adam Smith (1776) onwards have recognized the importance of markets, it was the work of Coase (1937) that initially identified the reality of the costs of operating these markets and the academic investigation of this has blossomed since the development of Transaction Cost Economics (TCE) (Williamson, 1975, 1979).
+This body of work has been embraced by those seeing to the understanding of the market for projects as it has shed much light on key stages of the project life cycle and how projects pass the critical boundary of being contracted to a party to deliver the project (Ive and Gruneberg, 2000).
+One of the issues arising from this work is the transactional friction caused when seeking to buy bespoke and complex products, where the requirement is to procure not the product, but the productive capacity of the suppliers.
+This 'buy the prospect' is something that happens often in the built environment, where construction and civil engineering projects are proposed, tendered for, then designed and delivered.
+This then raises the second research question, which is on what criteria do public sector clients make the critically important decision on which to make the appointment of the winning bidder?